-There are two kinds of taxis in Cost Rica: the orange ones are the taxis in the airports, most drivers speak some english, they are very familiar with tourist spots, and the fleet is normally very well maintained.
+- The orange ones are the taxis in the airports, most drivers speak some english, they are very familiar with tourist spots, and the fleet is normally very well maintained.
 All this come with a higher price tag, these taxis normally charge 20 or 30 % more and expect a tip.

-The red taxis are the official public taxis, drivers are generally very friendly, they know how to go around, the cars are mostly in good condition and they do not expect a tip.
+- The red taxis are the official public taxis, drivers are generally very friendly, they know how to go around, the cars are mostly in good condition and they do not expect a tip.
 Using a cab to go from the airport all the way to Guanacaste or any of the other towns in the Pacific can be really expensive, but a safe and fast way to go, just keep in mind that one has to negotiate the price before starting the trip.

 Renting a car:

 This is probably what makes the most sense, car rental itself is not that expensive, insurance can add up to double the price of the rental, gas is more expensive in Costa Rica than in the United States but not as bad as in Europe.
 Streets are narrow, and in some areas it is mountainous, but it is a nice experience and it gives more flexibility.
-Addresses may be challenging, and the street signs are not that abundant, but people are extremely friendly and always ready to help.
+Note: Addresses may be challenging, and the street signs are not that abundant, but people are extremely friendly and always ready to help.
 There are some toll roads so remember to carry cash.